novino/service-fabric-mesh/README.md

 ## Structure of this repo

-This repository has two main folders:
+This repository has two main folders :

 - **src** contains source code samples.
 Some of these are built using the [Visual Studio Tools for Mesh](https://docs.microsoft.com/en-us/azure/service-fabric-mesh/service-fabric-mesh-howto-setup-developer-environment-sdk).
 Use these samples if you want to build the code from source, publish container images and deploy the app to Mesh.